This post contains affiliate links. When you purchase through our links, we may earn a commission.

-Anyway, I made my Moscow mule with a homemade rhubarb syrup, which is delicious!
+I did it with a homemade rhubarb syrup, which is delicious all on it’s own!
 And if you don’t like Moscow mules, you can pour the syrup over your pancakes or waffles or drink it straight.
 That stuff is pure gold!

 Secondly, it’s a long drink and because you fill your glass with ice it’s not crazy alcoholic but it IS crazy delicious.
 The rhubarb syrup definitely adds tangy and fragrant notes to this Moscow mule not to mention the most gorgeous blush of pink and that’s how I like it!